The pandemic one year on: How has Covid-19 defined the modern company?

 Jack Rewcroft

-Jack is our Marketing Assistant.
-He helps with content creation including writing the blog posts you love to read!
+Jack was our Marketing Assistant.
+He helped with content creation including writing the blog posts you love to read!